FIWARE-Ops/FIWARE-Legal/README.md

 # FIWARE-Legal
-All legal documents that are needed in the various FIWARE web sites (e.g. privacy, terms and conditions, etc.)
+All legal documents that are needed in the various FIWARE web sites.
+They are:
+* FIWARE Privacy Policy
+* FIWARE Cookies Policy
+* FIWARE Lab Terms and Conditions